MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-3-0-start-conversation.md

 ---
 title: Start a conversation - Bot Service
-description: Learn how to start a conversation using Direct Line API v3.0.
+description: Learn how to use Direct Line API 3.0 to start conversations with bots.
+Understand how the Start Conversation and Generate Token operations differ.
 author: RobStand
 ms.author: kamrani
 manager: kamrani